ferjcast/TCU/verifiable_computation/README.md

 # Verifiable Computation Experiments

 This project implements and compares different approaches to verifiable computation using Rust.
-It includes implementations of matrix multiplication using Trusted Execution Environments (TEEs) and Zero-Knowledge Virtual Machines (zkVMs), along with performance measurements and comparisons.
+It includes implementations of matrix multiplication and federated learning using Trusted Execution Environments (TEEs) and Zero-Knowledge Virtual Machines (zkVMs), along with performance measurements and comparisons.

 ## Features

+- Federated Learning implementations:
+  - Aggregator node
+  - Learner node
+  - SGD implementation for optimization of Neural Network.
+  - Using TEEs (AWS Nitro Enclaves)
+  - Using zkVMs (risc0)

 - Matrix multiplication implementations:
   - Standard algorithm